Conveniently located to serve Atlanta and surrounding areas

 Why Do Lipomas Appear?

 There is no clear understanding of why lipomas appear.
-Their formation is usually related to genetics – if your family members have lipomas, you are at risk of developing one.
+Their formation is usually related to genetics.
+If your family members have lipomas, you are at risk of developing one.
+In some cases, people are born with lipomas.
 People in the age group of 40 to 60 are more likely to get lipomas.

 Diagnosing a Lipoma